 A student may qualify for financial aid if pursuing a degree and certificate that meet conditions established by the Department of Education (DOE).
 Eligibility for financial aid is determined by completing the Free Application for Federal Student Aid (FAFSA) and listing Kaskaskia College, federal code number 001701.
 Please contact the Financial Aid Office for guidance concerning specific programs of study approval at (618) 545-3080.
 The following certificates and courses DO NOT meet the criteria established by the DOE:

 CERTIFICATES

-- Nurse Assistant (NURS.0535.CERT) - Truck Driver Training
+- Nurse Assistant (NURS.0535.CERT) - Contact Financial Aid Office to ensure program eligibility